Skip to main content

 Image with alt text

-Images with alt text are announced as graphics with their description.
+Images with alt text are announced as graphics (NVDA/JAWS) or images (VoiceOver/Narrator).
 Images without alt text are flagged as missing accessible names in audit reports.

 HTML